 Do you feel particularly awful after a night of heavy drinking?
-That’s not entirely surprising, as alcohol is a toxin that harms our physical and mental health when ingested in large quantities.
-But sometimes, it might be more than just a horrible hangover.
-Some people suffer from a condition known as alcoholic ketoacidosis.
-If you’re a frequent heavy drinker, it can be helpful to know what alcoholic ketoacidosis is so you can watch out for the warning signs.
+That’s not entirely surprising as alcohol is a toxin that harms physical and mental health when ingested in large quantities.
+Some people experience much more severe symptoms after a heavy drinking session, however.
+Alcoholic acidosis (also known as alcoholic ketoacidosis) is a serious condition most commonly seen in people who are frequent heavy drinkers.
+If you regularly consume significant quantities of alcohol, it can be helpful to know what alcoholic ketoacidosis is, so you can watch for the warning signs.

-Alcoholic ketoacidosis, also known as alcoholic ketosis or metabolic acidosis, is a group of symptoms that occur due to alcohol abuse and typically present themselves after a binge drinking episode.
-This condition is most commonly seen in people with an alcohol abuse disorder.
+Alcoholic acidosis is a group of symptoms that occur due to alcohol abuse and typically present themselves after a binge-drinking episode.
+This condition is most commonly seen in those living with alcohol abuse disorder.

 - Are dehydrated